Frankfurt homosexual trials: Changed public discussion

-"I would also like to draw your attention to the fact that a connection has been formed among those who have been persecuted by Kosterlitz and their families with the aim of getting rid of this man if the persecutions that have been going on for months are not stopped.
-This is not an act of cheap revenge, but an act of self-defense by people who were driven to a degree of despair by K[osterlitz] that does not let them shy away from the consequences of such an act.
-The elimination of a sadist who has killed no fewer than 6 people is not murder but a necessity and an obligation to those he continues to threaten.
-You don't let rabid dogs run around—you beat them to death!
-Perhaps such an act of self-defense will finally prompt the Bonn bureaucracy to consider whether a public prosecutor should be allowed to carry out private manhunts 6 years after Hitler's downfall on the basis of National Socialist criminal provisions, which can only be paralleled in the persecution of Jews in the past epoch find."

 The threatening letter addressed to Kosterlitz was not only sent to the Federal President Theodor Heuss, but also leaked to the Frankfurter Rundschau and the Frankfurter Neue Presse.
-Although the Frankfurter Neue Presse, for example, categorized the actions of the anonymous threatening letter writer as unacceptable, they gave a broad description of the content of the letter and advocated treating the persecuted homosexuals with sympathy and developing an understanding of their powerlessness before the Frankfurt courts.
-The motives of the writer of the threatening letter were thus outlined as easily understandable.
-Last but not least, the pressure to justify that the public prosecutor's office and the court were under in relation to politicians and the public seems to have increased steadily at the turn of the year 1950/51.
+Although the Frankfurter Neue Presse categorized the actions of the anonymous threatening letter writer as unacceptable, they also gave a broad description of the content of the letter and advocated sympathy towards the persecuted homosexuals, professing an understanding of their powerlessness before the Frankfurt courts.
+The motives of the writer of the threatening letter were thus outlined as easily understandable.Thus, the pressure to justify the public prosecutor's office and the court towards politicians and the public appears to have increased steadily at the turn of 1950/51.

 In early 1951, Ronimi was promoted to the Landgericht Hanau.
-There he immediately made further sentences according to Paragraph 175.
+There he immediately made further sentences under Paragraph 175.
 His successor in Frankfurt, Dr. Brückner, dissolved the chamber's special jurisdiction constructed by Ronimi, and had public prosecutor Thiede cede 60 investigations to colleagues and discontinue 60 more - a high number that made "Thiede's zeal appear even more sinister".
 In Frankfurt, the wave of persecution came to an end.